Openscapes/kyber/README.md

 1. To review the call agenda, open `agenda.md`, click Preview, and view it in the Viewer Tab.

 Usually you can repeat steps 3-5 whenever you make edits you want to review, however if there are problems try restarting you R session.

+## Contributing to Kyber

+To contribute to Kyber, fork the repo, unchecking the "Copy the main branch only" box.
+Start working from the `dev` branch, create a new branch like `new-branch dev`, and then submit Pull Requests to `dev`.
+If using Git on the command line the workflow would look like:

+- clone your fork of kyber
+- `git checkout -b dev`
+- `git pull origin dev`
+- to start working on a new branch off of dev: `git checkout -b new-branch dev`
+- add and commit changes
+- then `git push origin new-branch`
+- keep adding, committing, and pushing, then when you're ready open a PR

+We started using this workflow when the [California Water Boards Openscapes]((https://cawaterboarddatacenter.github.io/swrcb-openscapes/) team began using Kyber to create Agendas from some unique source Rmd files.
+For example, Water Boards Cohort Calls are 2 hours, not the default 1.5 hrs, their lesson order is different from Openscapes Core Lessons, and includes a new lesson on Documentation.